No pill for self-care.

 Camilla is more than an educator, more than a therapist, more than a bodyworker, and in a necessary way, all three together, without separation.
 Of course, there's a body story to that evolution.
-When in her 30s teaching feminist cultural studies and media studies at Carnegie Mellon University, Camilla tripped down a rabbit hole into ill health when a conventional dentist drilled a cracked mercury amalgam filling, exposing her to toxic mercury vapor.
+When in her 30s teaching feminist cultural and media studies at Carnegie Mellon University, Camilla tripped down a rabbit hole into ill health when a conventional dentist drilled a cracked mercury amalgam filling, exposing her to toxic mercury vapor.
 Falling in a downward spiral, for a moment in time she thought she might be crazy.
 Instead she landed in the hospital with an ovarian tumor, and realized she wasn't crazy, she was physically ill.

 Time for enormous changes at the last minute.

 Camilla discovered she had hypothyroid, toxic liver, weakened immunity, irritable bowel syndrome, adrenal exhaustion and weak kidneys, not to mention brain fog and a mercury toxicity score almost off the chart of a heavy metal test.